Hedge fund Viking got boost from European stocks in third quarter

-BOSTON A bigger bet on European stocks in the last quarter helped U.S. hedge fund Viking Global Investors improve returns after a difficult start to the year.
+BOSTON (Reuters) - A bigger bet on European stocks in the last quarter helped U.S. hedge fund Viking Global Investors improve returns after a difficult start to the year.

 "Notably, both net and gross exposure to European companies increased by 11 percentage points as we added longs in several sectors," the hedge fund told investors in a quarterly letter dated Oct.
 14 and seen by Reuters on Monday.